rontarrant/gtkDcoding/docs/_posts/2019-06-18-0045-split-a-window-into-panes.md

 Today’s code lays the foundation for this type of functionality.

-## A Pane in the Window… Two, Really
+## A Pane in the Window...
+Two, Really

 <div class="screenshot-frame">
 	<div class="frame-header">